 txpdf is configured on each call to it by posting JSON data.
 The easiest way to test is by using curl.
 If you use MacOs and don’t already have it, I recommend installing it with homebrew by typing brew install curl.

 Download or create a sample JSON configuration and use curl to POST this configuration to the API running on the Docker container.
-You can download the and browse example JSON configurations from the example folder in the txpdf project.
+You can download and browse example JSON configurations from the example folder in the txpdf project.
 I routinely use wget to download single files onto my mac; another easy homebrew install: brew install wget.

 wget https://raw.githubusercontent.com/txn2/txpdf/master/examples/simple.json